Contributor Writing Guidelines

 Although our specific tone will vary depending on the context, one constant is that we are sensitive about people’s background and respectful and caring when we talk about other people.

-We usually use a friendly, enthusiastic and positive voice, but it’s always more important to be clear then to entertain.
+We usually use a friendly, joyful, and energetic voice, but it’s always more important to be clear than to entertain.

 - Travel Guides & Stories have a minimum word count of 1,200.